Eastburn family murders: New evidence and third trial

-On September 26, 2006, Hennis was recalled to military duty and returned to Fort Bragg the following month.
+On September 26, 2006, Hennis was recalled to military duty and returned to Fort Bragg the following month, quitting his job at the waste treatment plant in the process.
 In August 2007, the Commander of the XVIII Airborne Corps ordered that Hennis be court-martialed on three counts of premeditated murder.
-In December 2007, Hennis appealed this decision because the Army lacked jurisdiction, but this petition was denied on April 2008.
+In December 2007, Hennis appealed this decision because the Army lacked jurisdiction, but this petition was denied in April 2008.
 In May 2008, Hennis appealed against the court martial decision at the United States Army Court of Criminal Appeals, dismissed the following month.
 In September 2008, Hennis appealed to the United States Court of Appeals for the Armed Forces, but this was dismissed.
 In December 2009, Hennis appealed against the court martial at the United States District Court for the Eastern District of North Carolina, but this was rejected in March 2010.

 Hennis' court-martial at Fort Bragg began on March 17, 2010, and lasted for three weeks.
 For the court-martial, Hennis enlisted the services of military lawyer Frank Spinner and two uniformed lawyers.
 The prosecution was represented by Army Captains Matt Scott and Nathan Huff.
 Colonel Patrick Parrish presided over the court martial proceedings while a jury panel of 14 military officers and non-commissioned personnel was convened.
 During the trial, the prosecution focused on the DNA evidence, with the prior eyewitness accounts as corroborating evidence.

 Spinner's defense team argued that the footprints, blood, and hair samples found at the crime scene did not match Hennis or the victims.
 In addition, they suggested that the crime scene evidence at the former Eastburn family home in Fayetteville had been contaminated.
 In response to the DNA evidence, Spinner suggested that Hennis had consensual sex with Katie before her murder.
+Hennis himself denied having ever had sex with Katie Eastburn, consensually or otherwise.
 Following three hours of deliberation, the jury unanimously found Hennis guilty on April 3, 2010.